 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
+However, mini buses may be used for smaller groups (under 10 passengers).

 Roads in Southeast Asia have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
-Road construction work usually covers an enormous section of road - not just one or two kilometres as you may be used to.
+Road construction work usually covers an enormous section of road - not just 1 or 2 kilometres as you may be used to.
 For this reason, the timings listed in the itinerary are approximations only.

-Seatbelts: Please note that seatbelts are not compulsory by law in Indochina and therefore the local people largely choose not to wear them.
+Seatbelts: Please note that seatbelts are not compulsory by law in South East Asia and therefore the local people largely choose not to wear them.
 For this reason, some vehicles may not be fitted with seatbelts or they may be hidden underneath protective seat covers.
-It is recommended that where seatbelts are available customers must use them and remain seated at all times while the vehicle is moving.
+It is recommended seatbelts are used where available and customers must remain seated at all times while the vehicle is moving.
 If you have any concerns, please notify your National Escort/Local Guides.

-Planes: Internal flights are based on economy class, with reputable airlines.
+Air: Internal flights are based on economy class, with reputable airlines.
+Pre-flight seat allocation is not available on international and internal flight sectors

-Rail Journeys: This trip involves two overnight train journeys where you will share a 4 berth cabin with other passengers.
+Rail Journeys: This trip involves two overnight train journeys where you will share a 4-berth cabin with other travellers.
 Please refer to your Travel Guide for more information.
 We will always endeavour to keep group members together in the same compartment, however there may be times where this is not possible.
 In this case, you may find yourself sharing with group members of the opposite gender and other travellers.
 Facilities on board are basic with both Western-style and Asian-style toilets.
 Some members of the group will be allocated a berth on the middle or top of the cabin, so please be prepared to climb ladders in and out of bed.